devfd/react-native-geocoder/README.md

 ## Installation iOS

 1. In the XCode's "Project navigator", right click on Libraries folder under your project ➜ `Add Files to <...>`
-2. Go to `node_modules` ➜ `react-native-geocoder` and add the `RNGeocoder.xcodeproj` file
+2. Go to `node_modules` ➜ `react-native-geocoder` and add `ios/RNGeocoder.xcodeproj` file
-3. Add libRNGeocoder.a to Build Phases -> Link Binary With Libraries
+3. Add libRNGeocoder.a to "Build Phases" -> "Link Binary With Libraries"

 ##Installation Android
 1. In `android/setting.gradle`